Be part of something bigger

 - Childrens' area

 Most roles are in exchange for a ticket, including all meals.
-Confirmed on.
-Free access to the camping site is provided, you should please bring your own tent, sleeping bag, mats and other materials that you might need.
-In some cases, dorm beds may be available, please indicate if this is of interest.
+Free access to the camping site is provided; you need to bring your own tent, sleeping bag, mats and other materials that you might need.
+In some cases, dorm beds may be available, please let us know if this is something you're interested in.

 We also ask that all ticketholders dig in where they see a gap appearing, something which inevitably happens from time to time!